ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 * In the syntactic places where types appear in Haskell today, DH will continue to use the type namespace.
 * In the syntactic places where terms appear in Haskell today, DH will continue to use the term namespace.

-In a dependently typed language the distinction between "types" and "terms" blurs or disappears entirely, so we will use the terms "type syntax" and "term syntax" for these two syntactic location.
-For GHC aficionados, type syntax is represented with `HsType`, while term syntax is represented with `HsExpr`.
+In many dependently typed languages (Coq, Agda, Idris, F*, among others) the distinction between "types" and "terms" blurs or disappears entirely, so we will use the terms "type syntax" and "term syntax" for these two syntactic location.
+For GHC aficionados, type syntax is (currently) represented with `HsType`, while term syntax is represented with `HsExpr`, though this may change in the implementation of DH.

+DH programmers may find it convenient to avoid punning, so that they no longer need to consider the context of an identifier occurrence to be able to interpret its meaning.
+(That is, to understand an occurrence `Age` in the example above, we need to look around to see what context we are in.)
+We expect DH to support these programmers' desire to avoid punning, while still providing support for easy interaction with other code that uses puns.

+(Some have argued that supporting dependent types does not require erasing the distinction between types and terms.
+This is true.
+Yet, it would seem to lead to a lot of duplication and clunkiness.)

 ### 4. **Quantifiers**.

 There are three "attributes" to a quantifier

 ```
 Attribute    |  What it means
 -----------------------------------------------